interuss/monitoring/monitoring/uss_qualifier/scenarios/flight_planning/plan_flight_intent.md

-# Plan valid flight test step
+# Plan flight test step

 This page describes the content of a common test case where a valid user flight intent should be successfully planned by a flight planner.
-See `inject_successful_flight_intent` in [test_steps.py](test_steps.py).
+See `plan_flight_intent` in [test_steps.py](test_steps.py).

 ## Successful planning check